developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-4/guide/about/index.md

 ### New Features

-* **Enterprise Keyboard can now display predefined responses** in a drop-down list as specified in Enterprise Keyboard Designer 1.4 (or later).
-Selected responses are sent to the focused input field as if typed in manually.
+* **Enterprise Keyboard can now display "Canned text" responses** in a drop-down list as specified in Enterprise Keyboard Designer 1.4 (or later).
+When selected, the "Canned text" response is sent to the focused input field as if typed in manually.

 * **A keyboard layout created in Enterprise Keyboard Designer 1.4 (or later) can be set as the default layout** for the device, and to automatically appear whenever an input field receives focus.